yssource/crp/src/idioms/data_modeling/templates.md

 # Template classes, functions, and methods

-The most common uses of templates in C++ are to define classes, methods, traits, or functions that work for any type (or at least for any type that provides certain methods).
+The most common uses of templates in C++ are to define classes, methods, or functions that work for any type (or at least for any type that provides certain methods).
 This use case is common in the STL for container classes (such as `<vector>`) and for the algorithms library (`<algorithm>`).

 The following example defines a template for a directed graph represented as an adjacency list, where the graph is generic in the type of the labels on the